erentomurcuk/itu-devops-h/terraform/README.md

 Will be accessible from the droplet ip on port 3000.
 On first setup, go to the front page and log in with admin/admin, and change the password.

 Dashboards are added manually, but there's a collection of "standard" dashboards on https://grafana.com/grafana/dashboards.

+After setting up a useful dashboard, consider saving its JSON Model so it can easily be recreated if the data is lost.